ba-st/Willow/docs/tutorial/TabularData.md

 ## Container-API

-The table component supports the Container API so you can:
+The table component supports the Container API, so you can:

-- Change it's contents by sending `changeContentsTo:`
+- Change its contents by sending `changeContentsTo:`
 - Get the table elements by sending `contents`
 - Subscribe to receive notifications when the contents change by sending `notifyChangesTo:`